Otus-DevOps-2018-09/demshin_infra/README.md

 ### The main task.
 Simple infrastructure using modules

 - added options for various keys in variables.tf
-- setup starage on buckets for tfsate & tfsatte.lock
+- setup starage on buckets for tfsate & tfstate.lock

 ## homework Terraform-1